diogovk/pyswiss-tournament/README.md

 ```

 ### Database set-up
-The follwing command will create the database scrutcture, after DELETING ALL DATA IN THE DATABASE **tournament**.
+The following command will create the database structure, after DELETING ALL DATA IN THE DATABASE **tournament**.

 ```
 psql -af tournament.sql